anzhelikakolbovich/cpp-lab3-sb-bsu/README.md

-# This repository has some programs from Practical Work 3
+# This repository include some programs from Practical Work 3